grumpyolddev/grumpyolddev.github.io/_posts/2015-01-19-one-single-board-computer-to-rule-them-all.md

 After all the failures I had playing with the NAS, Glacier, Node Js and the Raspberry Pi, I have to say that it was more painful than I expected.
 However, it was rewarding.

-In the first place, I had the perfect excuse to play with all these tools.
-Secondly, I spent some money on the NAS, Raspberry PI, and Glacier.
+First of all, I had the perfect excuse to play with all these tools.
+Secondly, I spent some money: on the NAS, Raspberry PI, and Glacier.
 But at the end of the day my data is more secure than ever for only a few bucks!

-And last but not least, I have the infrastructure I needed to automate more things at home, like: downloading and stream content automatically, have control of smart devices such as lights and sensors, even my robot vacuum.
+Last but not least, I have the infrastructure I needed to automate more things at home, like: downloading and stream content automatically, have control of smart devices such as lights and sensors, even my robot vacuum!

 If you are an automation enthusiast, ore you are interested on ***The Internet Of Things***, The sky is the limit!

 **DO's and DONT's**